Review of the Capital One Spark Cash Back Business Credit Cards

 Instead of providing rewards for every purchase or business expenses in particular, it’s meant to be used with hotels and resorts within the Marriott Bonvoy portfolio, which is very broad and includes over 6,700 locations around the world.

-This card has an annual fee of $95, waived the first year, and there is no introductory rate on purchases.
+This card has an annual fee of $125, and there is no introductory rate on purchases.
 Balance transfers are not allowed with this card.
 We found that you can offset the annual fee on this card by simply using your annual Free Night Award at a Marriott Bonvoy property of your choice.
 So this fee shouldn’t be much of an obstacle for anyone who travels often.

 With this card, you’ll earn: